pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

 pattern to structure our configurations.

-You will also need to add the repository URL to Credhub so we can reference it later when we declare the corresponding resource.
+You will also need to add the repository URL to CredHub so we can reference it later when we declare the corresponding resource.

 ```bash